Threat Modeling with DFDs A Practical Guide for Secure Applications

 A DFD has some key components you should be aware of.
 Processes, data flows, data stores, and external entities. palo alto networks says that processes are transformations of data, data flows are pathways of data movement, data stores are repositories of data, and external entities are sources and destinations of data.

-With a solid grasp of dfds, were ready to dig deeper into how they make your applications more secure.
+With a solid grasp of dfds, we're ready to dig deeper into how they make your applications more secure by providing a visual foundation for identifying potential threats.

-Threat modeling with dfds, sounds kinda boring right?
-Actually, it's a super effective way to find security weaknesses.
+Threat modeling with dfds?
+It's a super effective way to find security weaknesses.

 • It gives you clarity, like seeing how data flows helps you spot vulnerabilities from the start to the end.